juancarloscp52/Entropy/README.md

 # Entropy: Chaos Mod
 Entropy is a Chaos Mod where random events happen every 30 seconds.
-The events are selected randomly from a pool of 111 (and growing) events that can be anything from meteor rain, physics changes and much more.
+The events are selected randomly from a pool of near 150 (and growing) events that can be anything from meteor rain, physics changes and much more.

 Event and timer duration can be configured from the Settings menu!